rreece/markdown-memo/README.md

 markdown-memo
 =============

-This package makes it very easy to compile notes taken in [Markdown](http://daringfireball.net/projects/markdown/) to valid xhtml or to a pdf via LaTeX using [pandoc](http://johnmacfarlane.net/pandoc/).
+This package makes it very easy to use [pandoc](http://johnmacfarlane.net/pandoc/) to compile notes taken in [Markdown](http://daringfireball.net/projects/markdown/) into valid xhtml or to a pdf via LaTeX.
 It basically consists of a Makefile and some html/css templates.

 -   author:  Ryan Reece <ryan.reece@cern.ch>